anudeeps28/ME597AutonomousSystems/README.md

 # ME597_Autonomous_Systems

-These are my notes for the subject ME57 Autonomous Systems: contains all the concepts and questions I learnt and practiced in it.
+My notes from ME597 - Autonomous Systems.
+This contains all the lab modules that we performed, including the final project - everything in ROS.